-David Afkham is in his fifth season as Principal Conductor of the Orquesta y Coro Nacionales de España.
-He is in high demand as a guest conductor with some of the world’s finest orchestras and opera houses, and has established a reputation as one of the most sought after conductors to emerge from Germany in recent years.
+David Afkham is in his fifth season as Principal Conductor of the Spanish National Orchestra & Chorus.
+Born in Freiburg, Germany, in 1983, he is in high demand as a guest conductor with some of the world’s finest orchestras and opera houses, and has established a reputation as one of the most sought after conductors to emerge from Germany in recent years.

-Born in 1983 in Freiburg, Germany, David Afkham received his early piano and violin lessons at the age of six.
-At 15, he entered his native city’s University of Music to pursue studies in piano, music theory and conducting and continued his studies at the Liszt School of Music in Weimar.
-David Afkham was the first recipient of the ‘Bernard Haitink Fund for Young Talent’ and assisted Maestro Haitink in a number of major projects including symphony cycles with the Chicago Symphony, Concertgebouworkest and London Symphony Orchestra.
-He was the winner of the 2008 Donatella Flick Conducting Competition in London, resulting in him becoming the Assistant Conductor of the London Symphony Orchestra for two years.
-In 2010, David Afkham was the inaugural recipient of the ‘Nestle and Salzburg Festival Young Conductors Award’ and was Assistant Conductor of the Gustav Mahler Jungendorchester 2009-2012.
+David Afkham began piano and violin lessons at the age of six in his native Freiburg.
+At 15, he entered the city’s University of Music to pursue studies in piano, music theory and conducting and continued his studies at the Liszt School of Music in Weimar.
+David Afkham was the first recipient of the ‘Bernard Haitink Fund for Young Talent’ and assisted Maestro Bernard Haitink in a number of major projects including symphony cycles with the Chicago Symphony, Concertgebouworkest and London Symphony Orchestra.
+He was the winner of the 2008 Donatella Flick Conducting Competition in London, and was the inaugural recipient of the ‘Nestle and Salzburg Festival Young Conductors Award’ in 2010.
+He and was Assistant Conductor of the Gustav Mahler Jungendorchester 2009-2012.
 Highlights among David’s guest conducting projects to date include regular appearances at the Musikverein, Vienna, the Boston Symphony Orchestra at the 2016 and 2017 Tanglewood festivals, projects with the London Symphony Orchestra, Philharmonia Orchestra, Concertgebouw Orchestra, Staatskapelle Berlin, DSO-Berlin, Staatskapelle Dresden, Orchestre National de France, Gothenburg Symphony, Cleveland Orchestra, Los Angeles Philharmonic, and at the Mostly Mozart Festival New York.